ThriveOnz360

 ⚠️ How Most SME Tech Stacks Get Built: Not Designed.
 Accumulated.

 The alternative — a deliberately designed tech stack where every tool serves a clear function, integrates with its neighbours, and is chosen against consistent criteria — reduces costs, eliminates data fragmentation, and compounds over time as integrations become more reliable and data more useful.
 This guide is the deliberate design.
+See also: Complete Expense Automation Stack: Dext + Xero + Airwallex for the financial sub-stack deep dive.

-Eight functional layers of the SME technology stack, the best platform at each layer, how each layer connects to the others, and the real annual cost of a complete, well-integrated stack for a business of 10–50 people.
+This guide covers eight functional layers of the SME technology stack, the best platform at each layer, how each layer connects to the others, and the real annual cost of a complete, well-integrated stack for a business of 10–50 people.

 Layer 1: Company Foundation and Legal